repjackson/tw/notes.md

         return
     result set represents overlap of terms
     return to top creating linear list of terms including selected terms from previous result set

+journal checkin in profile
+tag comparison in journal entries overlap in all views messaging

+6cbf170 good old commit